koroder/train-delay-predictor/README.md

 # train-delay-predictor
-This is Machine Learning which tries to project the delay in arrival of trains in Indian Railway Network.
+This is a Machine Learning project which tries to predict the delay in arrival of trains in the Indian Railway Network.

 We deployed Random Forest, SVM and Polynomial Regression for delay predictions.
 For in depth analysis of results and insite into the methodology adopted, please look into the Report PDF.